Making a Comeback After a Fall

 Some people think of quitting a habit as a loss.
 Others, however, see it as an opportunity.
 The difference between these two people lies in what they value.
 The person who refuses to give up cheating, even shown his mistake, is short-sighted.
 He only considers how the addiction feels in the moment, (good); compared to how self-control feels in the moment, (bad).
 But the intelligent person has a broader vision.
 He realizes that there are more important things in life than comfort, which when given too much importance, can actually interfere with your integrity and well-being.
 Therefore, he’s happy to embrace some short-term sacrifices for the sake of his own self-interest.

 There is only way to shift from lamenting the loss of addictive habits to celebrating that state of sobriety.
 No external cause or mechanical process can make you choose the higher path.
 “Rock bottom” is a myth.
-Not even your mentor can make you sincere.
+Not even your mentor force you to be honest or sincere.
 It’s ultimately up to you.
 It has to come from your own heart, after understanding what’s required to be successful.
 But it’s based on the understanding that quitting is in your self-interest, even though it’s hard.

 Self-Belief